Anne H. Ehrlich: The Population Explosion (1990)

 While the Ehrlichs concede that consumption and technology must also share the blame for environmental crises, priority should be given to achieving population control as a means of stopping further destruction.
 "Rapid population growth in poor nations is an important reason they stay poor, and overpopulation in those nations will greatly increase their destructive impact on the environment as they struggle to develop,".

+Why Isn't Everyone as Scared as We Are?
+(1993)

+This chapter of the book Valuing the Earth: Economics, Ecology, Ehtics, is co-written by Anne H. Ehrlich and her husband, Paul R. Ehrlich.
+The chapter is the opening to the book, and the 'population problem' of the earth is relayed.
+The Ehrlichs warn about the rate at which the human population has grown and how it will grow.
+The problems that the Earth faces due to growing population include 'global warming' and the problems associated with the harm to the Earth caused by overpopulation."

 Optimum Human Population Size (1994)

 In this paper, the Ehrlichs discuss their opinion on the 'optimal size' for human population, given current technological realities.
 They refer to establishing "social policies to influence fertility rates."

 The Stork and the Plow (1995)

-A well-reasoned book of how poverty forces unsustainable use of natural resources, with proposals how food production might stay ahead of population growth, together with Gretchen C. Daily.
+A book about how poverty forces unsustainable use of natural resources, with proposals on how food production might stay ahead of population growth, together with Gretchen C. Daily.
 The authors look at the interaction between population and food supply and offer a strategy for balancing human numbers with nutritional needs.
 Their proposals include improving the status of women by giving them equal education, reducing racism and religious prejudice, reforming the agricultural system, and shrinking the growing gap between rich and poor.